UAE: Suspected drone attack kills several in Abu Dhabi | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 At least three people were killed and six others were wounded after three oil tankers exploded in Abu Dhabi.
-Drones are believed to have caused the blast, with Yemen's Houthi group claiming responsibility.
+Drones are believed to have caused the blast.

 Drones may have sparked an explosion on three oil tankers in Abu Dhabi and may have caused a separate fire at an extension of Abu Dhabi Airport, police said on Monday.